NextronSystems/thor-manual/usage/debugging.rst

 **Solution**: Review all possible exclusions in your AV / EDR and add the THOR folder to the exclusion list

-Windows Quick Edit Mode
-^^^^^^^^^^^^^^^^^^^^^^^

-Since Windows 10, the Windows command line window has the so-called "Quick Edit Mode" enabled by default.
-This mode causes a behavior that can lead to a paused THOR scan process.
-Whenever a user switches the active windows from the cmd.exe to a different application, e.g. Windows Explorer, and clicks back into the command line window, the running process automatically gets suspended.
-A user has to press "Enter" to resume the suspended process.
-As the progress indicator of THOR isn't always changing, this could lead to the impression that the scan paused by itself.

-See `this StackOverflow post <https://stackoverflow.com/questions/30418886/how-and-why-does-quickedit-mode-in-command-prompt-freeze-applications>`_ for more details.

-**Solution**: Press "Enter" in the command line window

 Constant High System Load
 ^^^^^^^^^^^^^^^^^^^^^^^^^